-As a solution provider, It is always an important task for me and my team to keep eye on overall innovation in cloud space and how it is helpful for me to build better optimised Cloud Native strategy for my clients to make them future proof.
+As an outsource software development solution provider, It is always an important task for me and my team to keep eye on overall innovation in cloud space and how it is helpful for me to build better optimised Cloud Native strategy for my clients to make them future proof.

 Features of Cloud Native Application

 Think about future, how will you build the system that stays relevant in future.

 Controllable – Smaller is easier to control.
 Decompose to smaller building blocks so each of them can be controlled separately.
 That leads to Microservices and Cloud Native movement.